 As A Defence Mechanism:

 A cat might stretch out its legs as a defence mechanism in case it has to spring into action quickly if it senses that there’s danger nearby.
-For instance, if a cat is sitting at home and notices a stranger approaching their house, they might stretch out both of their front paws, so they’re ready to pounce at the person should they feel like they’re about to cause any harm.
+For instance, if a cat is sitting at home and notices a stranger approaching the house, they might stretch out both of its front paws, so they’re ready to pounce at the person should they feel like they’re about to cause any harm.

 Stretching as a form of defence can be seen in the wild too.
 For instance, when a lion is stalking its prey, it will often stretch out one or both of its front paws, so they’re ready to pounce on its target and then claws them to death before eating them.

 To Allow Them To Jump And Catch Prey: